Semmes surfaces and intrinsic Lipschitz graphs in the Heisenberg group: Introduction

 If $P:=p\cdot H$ for some $p\in H$, then $P$ is the boundary of a $C^1$ domain, and it follows from~\cite[Corollary~7.7(i)]{FSSC} that

 where $n$ denotes the unit Euclidean normal to $P$, the expression of $|C(p) n|$ is given in~\eqref{e:C(p)n}, and $\mathcal{H}^{2k}_\mathrm{Euc}$ denotes the $2k$-dimensional Hausdorff measure with respect to the Euclidean distance.
 Since $B(0,1)$ is contained in a Euclidean ball with radius $2$, it follows that $\calHk (B(0,1)\cap P) \lesssim_k 1$ which proves the upper Ahlfors-regularity of $H$.
-The lower Ahlfors-regularity of $H$ will be proven in Section~\ref{BVPSection}, see~\eqref{e:lower-ar-hyperplanes}.
+The lower Ahlfors-regularity of $H$ will be proven in \eqref{e:lower-ar-hyperplanes}, or follows again from \cite[Theorem 1.2]{MR2250055}.
 This last remark together with the previous ones hence show that $\Omega$ is a chord-arc domain. \end{ex}

 Other examples of Semmes surfaces in $\Hek$ are given by the boundaries of reduced isoperimetric sets.
 We recall that a measurable set $E\subset \Hek$ is said to be \emph{isoperimetric} if

 for every measurable set $F\subset \Hek$ such that $\calH^{2k+2} (F) = \calH^{2k+2} (E)$, where $\perh$ denotes the $\He$-perimeter.
 We refer to~\cite{FSSC} for the definition of $\He$-perimeter.
 The existence of isoperimetric sets in $\Hek$, and more generally in any Carnot group, has been proven by the third author with Leonardi \cite[Theorem~3.2]{LR}.
 It is still an open question to find explicitly which sets are isoperimetric in this setting.
 One of the reasons why this question remains open is the difficulty of proving a priori regularity estimates for isoperimetric sets.
 It was however shown in~\cite{LR} that every isoperimetric set $E$ is equivalent to a unique open set $\Omega$, meaning that $\calH^{2k+2} (E \bigtriangleup\Omega) = 0$, which satisfies the corkscrew condition and whose boundary is Ahlfors-regular \cite[Theorem~3.3]{LR}.
 Such a set $\Omega$ is still isoperimetric and is called a \emph{reduced isoperimetric} set.
 Corollary~\ref{cor:corkscrew} can hence be applied to boundaries of reduced isoperimetric sets.